waynodiablo/Oystercard/oystercard/16_fare_for_zones.md

 - Why testing private methods behaviour is different from testing public methods.
 - What is an absolute value of a number?
 How do you calculate it in Ruby?
 Where is the relevant method defined?
 - Everything in Ruby is an object.
 What does it mean?
 Where do you find out what methods are available on different objects?
-- What is parallel assignment in Ruby?
-Why is it useful?
-When can you and when can't you break it into a sequence of normal assignmens and why?

 ## To complete this challenge:
 - [ ] Write up a plan for how you will interact with your code and manually test in IRB.